 - You can supply heat to a seedling bed with the use of a heat mat, which aids in the germination process.

 - Use humidity domes over your seedling trays to maintain consistent atmospheric conditions.
 You can also use plastic wrap to keep the soil moist.
 Seedlings prefer humidity more than ambient air.

-- As much as possible, avoid planting multiple seeds in a seedling tray cell.
+- Avoid planting multiple seeds in a seedling tray cell as much as possible.
 This causes a less-than-desirable root structure that is tangled and difficult to separate.

 - Timing is crucial, as it is with most things in life.
-You must remember to take into account the typical final frost date for your area.
+You must remember to consider the typical final frost date for your area.
 You can find out which zone he or she inhabits by conducting a simple internet search or making a phone call to a nearby greenhouse.

 See Related: Cheap Nursery Pots for Greenhouses & Gardening

 Deciding what to grow in an unheated greenhouse is not always easy, especially if it’s your first time.
 It’s not impossible to do greenhouse gardening even in cold weather and enjoy fresh produce.

 If you yearn for fresh vegetables and herbs even during the cold winter, you can sow numerous starting seeds in your unheated greenhouse.

 Generally, you have two types of plant seeds you can grow in your unheated greenhouse.
 These are categorized as cool and warm-season seeds.
 You must consider the plant varieties you’ll sow for each growing season.